xwmx/user/README.md

 # accounts

-`accounts` is a command line / terminal tool for common OS X user account operations, like fast user switching, listing users, and displaying the login window.
+`accounts` is a command line / terminal tool for common macOS user account operations, like fast user switching, listing users, and displaying the login window.

 ## Installation